akalpaki/auth_middleware/README.md

 ## Auth Middleware

+TODO:

+- Implement a general Authenticate middleware for the second approach which checks the basic token claims.
+This will need to be cleared with remis, as I am not sure what checks he needs.
+- Fix the logic for AllowSelf on both stdlib and chi router implementations of the middleware.

 Purpose:
 This is a library implementing simple JWT-authentication middleware functions for Go microservice applications.
 It is part of my investigation in different approaches to implement such middleware.